Despite the name, the Argentine Tegu can be found in multiple places across South America: Brazil, Paraguay, Uruguay and Argentina.

 Since they are very big lizards, they need a tank with enough room to fit their long tail.
 The best enclosures for Argentine Tegus are constructed out of melamine with one glass window in order to observe your pet.

-Because of this lizard’s fast growth rate, and giant-adult size, it is okay to use a 40-gallon tank from the start however some owners choose to start with smaller cages:
+Because of this lizard’s fast growth rate, and giant-adult size, it is okay to use an adult tank from the start however some owners choose to start with smaller cages:

-- Juveniles can be housed in 30-gallon terrariums
+- Juveniles can be housed in 80-gallon terrariums.

-- As they grow, adults should live in a terrarium that is at least 40 gallons
+- As they grow, adults should live in a terrarium that is at least 8 x 4 x 4 feet.

-Generally, females aren’t as long as males so their tank can be slightly smaller, but be sure to keep in mind that Tegus are active lizards and they should have a minimum cage size of 40 gallons.
+Generally, females aren’t as long as males so their tank can be slightly smaller, but be sure to keep in mind that Tegus are active lizards and they should have a minimum cage size of 8 x 4 x 4 feet.

 The Argentine Black and White Tegu requires UVB lighting to be healthy in captivity.
 Terrarium hoods that can support this type of lighting can be found very easily.